mzshieh/topc2024web/index.md

    There will be at least 7 problems to be solved.
    The description of each problem will be available in English.
    At least one third of them are solvable in Python 3.
-   We will provide solution sketches for every problem in Mandarin.
+   For each problem, we will provide solution sketches in Traditional Chinese.
 5. **報名 Registration** <br>
    請使用 ICPC 官方網頁註冊：<br>
    [https://icpc.global/regionals/finder/Taiwan-Online-2022](https://icpc.global/regionals/finder/Taiwan-Online-2022)